Community

 The Martha Rivers Ingram Commons

 The Martha Rivers Ingram Commons, often simply called “The Commons” for short, is comprised of 10 houses, each led by a faculty member.
 Your house will be your home away from home and provide endless opportunities for creating meaningful connections with other students, faculty, staff, and visiting scholars.
-Meet the residential faculty members (Faculty Head of House).
+Meet the residential faculty members (faculty heads of house).

 Vanderbilt Visions

-Vanderbilt Visions is a mandatory program that creates the chance for groups of new students to discover college life together.
+Vanderbilt Visions is a mandatory nine-week program that creates the chance for groups of new students to discover college life together.
 All first-year students are automatically assigned to a Visions group, which will meet weekly.
-Led by both a faculty mentor and upper-division peer mentor (called a VUceptor), the discussion will help you transition to life at Vanderbilt, find community, and connect with campus resources.
+Led by both a faculty mentor and upper-division peer mentor (VUceptors), the discussion will help you transition to life at Vanderbilt, find community, and connect with campus resources.

 Upper-Division

-There are five residential colleges for upper-division students (sophomores, juniors, and seniors): E. Bronson Ingram College, Moore College, Nicholas S. Zeppos College, Rothschild College, and Warren College.
-Just as each first-year house on The Commons is led by a residential faculty member, the residential colleges for upper-division students each have their own live-in faculty member.
+There are five residential colleges for upper-division students (sophomores, juniors, and seniors): E. Bronson Ingram College, Moore College, Nicholas S. Zeppos College, Oliver C. Carmichael College, Rothschild College, and Warren College.
+Just as each first-year house on The Commons is led by a residential faculty member, the residential colleges for upper-division students each have their own live-in faculty member (faculty heads of college).

 Campus Community

-Arts & Campus Events (ACE) supports the major arts and campus programming initiatives on Vanderbilt’s campus: Vanderbilt Programming Board, Vanderbilt Performing Arts Community, Sarratt Art Studios, Sarratt Gallery, and the Sarratt Youth Art Institute.
-The mission of ACE is to facilitate and promote diverse programming for the Vanderbilt and Nashville community that cultivates social engagement, cultural enrichment, artistic exploration, and intellectual growth.
+Arts and Student Activities (ASA) supports the major arts and campus programming initiatives on Vanderbilt’s campus: Vanderbilt Programming Board, Vanderbilt Performing Arts Community, Sarratt Art Studios, Sarratt Gallery, and the Sarratt Youth Art Institute.
+The mission of ASA is to facilitate and promote diverse programming for the Vanderbilt and Nashville community that cultivates social engagement, cultural enrichment, artistic exploration, and intellectual growth.

 Athletics